 The Department of Mental Health Employee Assistance Program Handbook has been updated and distributed to organizations and agencies upon requests.
-DMH contracts with St. Dominic's Psychiatric Associates, to provide EAP services for mental health employees and their families.
+DMH contracts with The Counseling Center in Ridgeland, MS to provide EAP services for mental health employees and their families.
 The Mental Health EAP coordinator works closely with the counseling staff to ensure the needs of the Department's employees and their families are met.
 The EAP coordinator also provides training and technical assistance to local and state entities who are interested in developing a program.